duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 ### Predicting the Future

 Now that I have explained the idea and code behind these three technical indicators, I want to try to use them to predict future prices.
-I will do so by using an ensemble learner called a Random Forest.
-But before I can explain what a random forest is, I need to take a detour and ex
+I will do so by using an ensemble learner called a Random Forest, which consists of many weak learners (in this case Random Trees).
+By putting these together using bootstrap aggregation, we reduce variance without increasing bias like we normally would due to the variance-bias tradeoff.

+Let's start by looking at the individual weak learner, the random tree.

 #### Random Tree